 Takeaway: Over the years, I have worked on this aspect – trying to dial back the tendency to micromanage, equipping people with the tools they need in order to accomplish what they need to, and letting go so they can fly solo.

-Like my heroes, I think the lasting impression I want to leave is to ignite that drive to keep pushing and breaking boundaries.
+Like my heroes, I think the lasting impression I want to leave is to ignite that drive or sense of purpose - to keep pushing and breaking boundaries.

 My biggest hero, a senior leader in an American conglomerate who counts among the few to have everyone – from driver, factory worker, union leader to the senior leadership team – pay their last respects on the day he left us, and purveyor of warm smiles, my Pa always said, “If you want to help people, you don’t have to wait till you’re older or have finished your studies.”